Tornion Panimo continues the story of Lappish beer

 The new Lapland Proving Ground is something completely different: the first testing-ground in the world for self-driving cars.
 Finland is exceptional in that it already allows self-driving cars also on its public roads.

-There are several examples of companies in the Arctic investing in sustainability.
+There are several examples of companies which operate in the Arctic and invest in the Arctic sustainability.
 Arctia has commissioned an icebreaker running on liquefied natural gas, the first of its kind in the world.
 The vessel, named Polaris, was designed and built in Finland.
 Polaris will mainly assist merchant vessels in the Baltic.
 The special hull form and propulsion arrangement minimize ice resistance and maximize its icebreaking capacity.

 Outokumpu Oyj, a global leader in stainless steel, and its partners are building an LNG terminal in the town of Tornio.
 Ships bring in the liquefied natural gas, which is then used for energy production at the group’s plants.